 Hosting Requirements

 BigCommerce is Shopify's most direct SaaS competitor and distinguishes itself on two axes: no transaction fees at any plan tier, and stronger native B2B capabilities.
-It is particularly well-suited for merchants selling both direct-to-consumer and wholesale.
+For merchants processing significant volume through third-party gateways, this pricing model produces meaningful savings.

 No Transaction Fees